-"This is the chok (statute) of the Torah, which Hashem commanded, saying, 'Speak to Bnei Yisrael, and they shall take a completely red cow...'"
+"This is the statute of the Torah, which Hashem commanded, saying, 'Speak to Children of Israel, and they shall take to you a completely red cow, without a blemish and that had no yoke laid upon it.'"
 (19:2)

 Rav Moshe Feinstein (Darash Moshe) asks why the Torah begins with the words Zos chukas haTorah - "This is the chok of the Torah," and not Zos chukas haparah adumah - "This is the chok of the parah adumah," which would be more specific.